tnn4/setup-gitea/README.md

 If you get a error: mount denied, try using docker desktop to add to the folders to shared paths:
 see: https://docs.docker.com/desktop/settings/linux/#file-sharing
 ![error-mount-denied](content/error-mount-denied-00.png)

+Logging error
+- Use `./docker-build.sh` to build the new image with log directory `pg:gitea`
+- Run `python util/docker-compose up -t`

 ---